chadfurman/chadfurman.github.io/_posts/2015-08-13-Angular2-CMS-with-Material-Design-Lite.markdown

 ---
 layout: post
-title:  "Angular2 CMS with Material Design Lite and ES6"
+title:  "Angular2 CMS with Material Design and Typescript"
 date:   2015-08-09 18:50:15
 categories: [programming]
-tags: [angular.js, angular2, javascript, javascript frameworks, es6, ecma2015, cms, material design, material design lite, typescript, traceur]
+tags: [angular 2,  angular2, javascript, javascript frameworks, Typescript, cms, material design, material design lite, typescript, traceur, angular.js, angularjs, angular]
 published: false
 ---
 Building a system to manage content using latest web technology is what it's all about, right?
 Angular2 and Material Design Lite bring new life to this routine task.
 Let's explore!